savannahostrowski/savannah.dev/content/posts/how-your-code-runs-in-a-jit-build.md

 ---
 title: "How JIT builds of CPython actually work"
 date: "2025-07-27"
-summary: "You don't have to be a compiler engineer to understand how your code runs in a JIT build of CPython."
+summary: "You don't have to be a compiler engineer to understand how your code runs in a JIT build of CPython"
-description: "You don't have to be a compiler engineer to understand how your code runs in a JIT build of CPython."
+description: "You don't have to be a compiler engineer to understand how your code runs in a JIT build of CPython"
 tags: ["Python", "JIT", "CPython"]
 ---